polyswarm/microengine-utils/README.md

 ## Usage

-Here is an example for how to use the datadog metrics utility in an engine.
+Here is an example for how to use the `datadog` metrics utility in an Engine.

 ```python
 import asgiref.sync as asgiref_sync